OmgRod/MediaMix/docs/USAGE.md

 > If MySQL doesn't startup, attempt running "xampp.bat"

 3. Now, click on the "Admin" button next to MySQL.
+4. Click on "User accounts"
+5. Enter the following info for the account:

+> Username: xampp
+> Hostname: localhost
+> Password: password
+>
+> For user permissions, give global privileges.

+6. Create a new database called "mediamix" and click into it.
-4. Click on the "Import" button on the top and select the "database_schema.sql" file in the root.
+7. Click on the "Import" button on the top and select the "database_schema.sql" file in the root.

 ## Section 4.1 (*Optional*): VS Code